How to Sell Website Maintenance Services + Pro Tips

 For developers or people who want to start a tech business, there are several reasons why selling website maintenance services can present lucrative business opportunities:

-- Source of recurring revenue – as website maintenance is a continuous service, it’s a good way to earn steady and reliable income.
+- Source of recurring revenue – as website maintenance is a continuous service, it’s a good way to earn a stable and consistent income online.

 - It’s profitable – depending on your pricing strategy, website maintenance can bring in a sizable profit, especially if you automate the tasks or use white label services.